niwee-productions/project-manager/README.md

 - MARIADB_USER=userName
 - MARIADB_PASSWORD=userPassword

-Create directory "sql" containing your .sql file to load the DB
+Create directory "sql" in main directory containing .sql file to load the DB

+Add your Makefile in main directory